-both the "ministerial exception" from labor laws as well as religious exemptions more generally, we are likely to see an increase in demands for religious exemptions from the FLSA.
+the application of some employment laws to employees performing religious duties.
+Since 2012, the Court has broadened the rule to cover more workers.
+As the Supreme Court expands both the "ministerial exception" from labor laws as well as religious exemptions more generally, we are likely to see an increase in demands for religious exemptions from the FLSA.

 In addition to minimum wage laws, religious entities have sought religious exemptions to avoid compliance with bans on child labor, the requirement to pay equal wages and benefits to women, to offer employee health insurance (in a case brought by Liberty University), and to pay workers' compensation.
-While many-though not all-of these efforts have failed, religious employers have in some cases gained exemptions from whistleblower protection laws, sexual harassment laws, the requirement to fully fund employee pension plans, and the requirement to cover contraception in employee health insurance plans.
+While many-though not all-of these efforts have failed, religious employers have in some cases gained exemptions from whistleblower protection laws, sexual harassment laws, the requirement to fully fund employee pension plans, and the requirement to cover contraception and PrEP (an HIV prevention drug) in employee health insurance plans.
+18